robotic-team-7/Backend/README.md

 npm install <package name>
 ```
 ## The API layer
+- Endpoint documentation can be found here: [Swagger]
+- Documentation for authentication endpoints can be found here: [Swagger-authentication]
 ## The logic layer
 ### Validation error codes
 |           Code             |                                Reason                               |